To connect with someone about support/services, or report an experience of discrimination with police, shelters, or other programs, please either

 call our tollfree #: 1-888-557-4441 or email an advocate at email@example.com

-Colorado Anti Violence Program provides programs that support the well-being of those impacted by violence by creating opportunities for healing, transformation and accountability.
+Survivors Organizing for Liberation (SOL) provides programs that support the well-being of those impacted by violence by creating opportunities for healing, transformation and accountability.

 Our services include:

-- Advocacy-Based Counseling – CAVP offers emergency and ongoing advocacy-based counseling centered on survivors’ choices and self-determination.
+- Advocacy-Based Counseling – SOL offers emergency and ongoing advocacy-based counseling centered on survivors’ choices and self-determination.
 We work to create a supportive space for survivors to decrease isolation, understand the dynamics of abuse, heal from trauma, increase skills and build self-esteem on the road to creating the lives and relationships they want.

 We're gearing up for our next support group series, the 2015 LGBTQ Relationship Group.
-This free 6-week group is for LGBTQ folks of all genders who have experienced intimate partner violence.
+This free 6-week group is for LGBTQIA folks of all genders who have experienced intimate partner violence.
 Interested?
 Email us.

 - Safety and Support Planning – We understand that survivors are the experts of their own experience.
 Advocates offer survivors consistent, ongoing support to build skills, choices and strategies to reduce harm, as well as rebuild connections to friends, family and community.